| Reading

 Discussion groups and special events will take place from February

 23 to March 31.
 For information, call 553-7913.
+Visit

 the Kalamazoo Library's Reading Together website